Ever feel like your booty progress is at a standstill?

 But without activating them, you could be lifting weights without being able to get the most out of this huge muscle.
 Needless to say it will limit your lifts and the amount of muscle you can grow in your booty.

-Whether you want to add another 10kg to your squat, or you simply want a perkier butt, the only thing standing in your way could be a 10-minute round of glute activation before you get to work.
+Whether you want to add another 10kg to your squat, or you simply want a perkier butt, the only thing standing in your way could be a 10-minute glute activation workout before you get to work.

 Check out these glute activation exercises below to get the party started.